martynaskadisa/react-falcon/README.md

 ## API

+## Browser support

+This library depends on `requestAnimationFrame` and `performance.now`, so make sure your targets support them.

+- Chrome
+- Firefox
+- IE
+- Safari

+## Changelog

 ### props

 | prop name | Required?   | Default value | Notes                                                                    |
 |-----------|:-----------:|:-------------:|--------------------------------------------------------------------------|
 | loop      | no          | false         | Whether it should go to the first slide after the last one or vice versa |
 | animate   | no          | true          | Whether it should animate transition when use let goes of the slide      |

+## Contributing

+Contributions are always welcome!
+Either in the issue section or as a PR.

 ## Licence